Aside from Glastonbury, Leeds and Reading are the biggest music festivals to grace the UK each year.

 Find out everything you need to know about the festivals with our Reading and Leeds guide below!

 Both festivals begin on Thursday 27th August and end on Sunday 30th August 2020.

 Who are the headliners for Reading and Leeds?

-The former Oasis frontman has been announced as the festivals’ first official headliner.
-It follows a huge homecoming gig in Manchester’s Heaton Park taking place in June 2020, and TRNSMT Festival in Glasgow in July 2020.
+The former Oasis frontman was the first official headliner announced for this year’s Reading and Leeds Festivals.
+Gallagher’s headline slot follows a huge homecoming gig in Manchester’s Heaton Park taking place in June 2020, and TRNSMT Festival in Glasgow in July 2020.

 Where are the festivals?

-This year the festivals will be in the same places as usual.
+This year, Reading and Leeds festivals will be in the same places as usual.
 Richfield Avenue will cater to the Reading lineup and Bramham Park will be for Leeds.
 Keep note of this guide to Reading and Leeds on the day if you get lost!